andr-ew/rpls/README.md

 - **E3:** rate of play head 1
 - **E3:** rate of pay head 2

-rates 1 & 2 effectively set the _rate_, _pitch_, & _direction_ of playback for the playheads' repsective buffer slices. note that the range of **rate 1** on the negative side has been reduced to prevent collisions with the adjacent record head.
+rates 1 & 2 effectively set the _rate_, _pitch_, & _direction_ of playback for the playheads' repsective buffer slices. the actual playback rate of a playhead will always depend on the _ratio_ between that play head & the record head.

 assuming **rate r = 1**, the following rhythmic & harmonic relationships are available: